ArkamFahry/KnowledgeBase/pages/PGWarp.md

 				    		after: any -- after data value after the operation if `delete` it will be null
 				      	diff: any -- diff data value is shows the changed value in a `update` operation it will be null if no change }
-				    	created_at: timestamptz -- timestamp when the event was created this is represented in ISO date time }
+				    	timestamp: timestamptz -- timestamp when the event was created this is represented in ISO date time }
+				  ```
+		- Subject
+			- How a Stream of Database Events are Mapped to a [[NATS Subject]].
+			- Subject Format.
+				- ```pseudo
+				  Subject = database.schema.table.operation
 				  ```
 	- ## PGWap Requirements
 		- Watch the [[PostgreSQL WAL]] and publish those [[WAL]] events in to [[NATS]].